twop/shelv/src/default-notes/default-note-3.md

 - [ ] **Try running the above AI block**

-Code blocks can reference the variables and functions defined in earlier blocks!
+JS Code blocks also connected!
+We can use the `hi` function we wrote earlier in this note in a new code block.
+Try it out below!

-- [ ] Reference our `hi` function from before `hi("awesome user of Shelv")` inside the block below
+- [ ] Write some JavaScript that uses our previously defined function `hi`, like this:
+	*  `  hi("<your name here>")  `

 ```js

 ```

+You should now see your name printed as an output block.